Stabilizing Non-Abelian Topological Order against Heralded Noise via Local Lindbladian Dynamics: Steady-State Phase Diagram

-As seen in Fig.~\ref{fig:d4-two-way-fid} (c), the resulting fidelities are consistent with a decoding time that scales logarithmically with the system size, providing compelling evidence that our steady-state is in the same mixed-state phase as the pure $D_4$ topologically ordered state.
+As seen in Fig.~\ref{fig:d4-two-way-fid} (c), the resulting fidelities are consistent with a local correction time that scales logarithmically with the system size, providing compelling evidence that our steady-state is in the same mixed-state phase as the pure $D_4$ topologically ordered state.
+While the time-scale for the state to get close to the initial flag-free state in terms of fidelity increases logarithmically with increasing $L$, the local densities of flags approach zero in system-size independent time.
 Since correction can only remove flags from the boundaries of flag clusters, the timescale to recover the initial state should be determined by the size of the largest connected clusters of flags.
 In Appendix~\ref{app:cluster}, we show that this is indeed the case: we plot the distribution of flag-clusters as a function of their size, and find that the average size of the largest cluster increases logarithmically with increasing system size.
 We also expect that the partially active phase we have found here represents an intrinsically mixed-state TO (distinct from the imTO characterizing the active phases of the Toric code) since it encodes a non-trivial classical memory (see Refs.~\cite{sohal2024imto,zhang2024} for a discussion of such intrinsically mixed TO phases).